sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - getting-started.md

 ```

 Try it out: change the question to `"what's the street address for the Anyco insurance company?"` and see what you get.

+Natural-language methods, such as our Question method or GPT-3 powered Summarizer method, can make mistakes or return varying answers.
+So, let's look next at layout-based methods, for when you want to be absolutely sure that you always get the same answer.

 How it works: Label method
 ----